apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The wedge-shaped M1 MacBook Air lives on — at Walmart, for $699**
+**Macron doubles down on possible NATO deployment in Ukraine ahead of talks to bridge rift with Germany**

-You can read more about it [here](https://www.theverge.com/2024/3/15/24101727/apple-m1-macbook-air-laptop-walmart).
+You can read more about it [here](https://www.cnbc.com/2024/03/15/macron-doubles-down-on-nato-deployment-in-ukraine.html).

 ## Requirements
 - Python 3.8